 Although the sidewalk sale will occur during one of the busiest times of the year it is expected that this is a one time deal.
 This is not something that will be done annually for a couple reasons.
 Magginniss does not want this sidewalk sale to diminish the other sidewalk sale that takes place during August.
 It is also important that local merchants have to ability to make up what they have lost during a heavy construction season, she said.

 It will also be a way to introduce visitors to the new look roundabout on Main Street.
-The sidewalks will be in and the area will start to look less like

 This also comes at a time when the Chamber of Commerce will be switching locations, from its present location on Center Hill to larger quarters on Bonnet Street.
 The sidewalk sale may help draw locals to the new location, she said.